 A car crash, a botched surgical procedure, or a workplace accident can result in devastating harm that changes a victim’s life forever.
 In addition to physical and emotional healing, injured individuals often struggle with the expenses imposed by their recovery process.
-Missed time at work and expensive medical treatments can cause costs to mount swiftly.
-If you have been hurt because someone else acted carelessly, you may be able to take legal action against the party that harmed you.
-The legal team at the Law Offices of injury lawyer Russell J. Goldsmith assists accident victims in asserting their rights to compensation.
-Our offices will investigate the details of your case and will tenaciously pursue your rights, documenting your claim and advocating for you through the settlement negotiation process and, if necessary, the courtroom.Seeking Damages through a Negligence Claim
+Missed time at work and expensive medical treatments can cause costs to mount quickly.
+If you’ve been seriously injured as a result of someone else’s carelessness, you may be entitled to take legal action against the party that harmed you and should be consulting with a Maine personal injury lawyer with decades of experience.
+The legal team at the Law Offices of Russell J. Goldsmith has been assisting accident victims in asserting their rights to compensation since 1991.
+Our offices will investigate the details of your case and will tenaciously pursue your rights, documenting your claim and advocating for you through the settlement negotiation process and, if necessary, the courtroom.Seeking Damages Through a Negligence Claim

 In some instances, a fleeting moment of carelessness leads to a tragic loss of life.
 When this happens, certain family members may be able to bring a wrongful death claim against the party responsible for the fatal accident.
-They, potentially, can seek the damages that the victim could have pursued if he or she had survived, as well as damages based on their relationship to the victim.
+An experienced Maine Personal Injury Lawyer will assist the family with seeking the damages that the victim could have pursued if he or she had survived, as well as damages based on their relationship to the victim.
 As is the case with ordinary personal injury claims, wrongful death actions are subject to a strict statute of limitations.
 Someone bringing these types of lawsuits must file a claim within the permitted time period to avoid having the right to compensation barred.